se-uhd/llm-guidelines-website/guidelines/index.md

 # Guidelines

-While providing a comprehensive set of guidelines is beyond the scope of this position paper, we report a first set of guidelines based on a discussion session with other empiricism experts at the 2024 International Software Engineering Research Network ([ISERN](https://isern.fraunhofer.de})) meeting.
+While providing a comprehensive set of guidelines is beyond the scope of this position paper, we report a first set of guidelines based on a discussion session with other empiricism experts at the 2024 International Software Engineering Research Network ([ISERN](https://isern.fraunhofer.de})) meeting as well as researchers at the 2nd Copenhagen Symposium on Human-Centered Software Engineering AI.
 This paper is meant as a starting point for further discussions in the community with the aim of developing a common understanding of how we should conduct and report empirical studies involving LLMs.

 ## Declare LLM Usage and Role